rudof-project/rudof/docs/src/references/about.md

 The project has been partially funded by some grants or institutions like:

-- [WESO - WEb Semantics Oviedo](https://www.weso.es/) is the research group at the [University of Oviedo, Spain](https://www.uniovi.es/) where some of the contributors are participating and has driven the main features implemented by `rudof`
+- [WESO - WEb Semantics Oviedo](https://www.weso.es/) is the research group at the [University of Oviedo, Spain](https://www.uniovi.es/) where some of the contributors are participating and has driven the main features implemented by `rudof`.
 - [USDA - United States Department of Agriculture](https://www.usda.gov/)
-- [Spanish Research Agency](https://www.aei.gob.es/) through the project ANGLIRU - Applying kNowledge Graphs for research Data Interoperability and Reusability, code: MCI-21-PID2020-117912RB-C21.
+- [Spanish Research Agency](https://www.aei.gob.es/) through the project ANGLIRU - Applying kNowledge Graphs for research Data Interoperability and Reusability (CODE MCI-21-PID2020-117912RB-C21).
 - [Database Center for Life Science, Japan](https://dbcls.rois.ac.jp/index-en.html) has provided funding for attending several Biohackathons and RDF Summit events where some of the ideas behind `rudof` materialized as well as the logo.

-In case you want to help the project, please contact [Jose E. Labra Gayo](https://labra.weso.es/)
+In case you want to help the project, please contact [Jose E. Labra Gayo](https://labra.weso.es/).

 ## Adopters